WATCH THE TRAILER BELOW

 Writer / Director / Editor

 Simon Werdmüller von Elgg is an award winning Filmmaker & Creative Director.
-Specializing in aesthetic storytelling, he has consulted for several national brands and co-founded Italian Village Works.
 His decade+ of creative and entrepreneurial pursuits were sparked by his mission: to make the esoteric engaging.
-He currently lives and works in California, but can often be found exploring Italy.
+He currently lives and works in California.
 Lemons is his first official short film.

 My goal with Lemons was to explore the complex relationships we have with our demons.
 How we face them, how they change us, and how we might find ways to free ourselves from them.